-Substantially all of the leases in which the Company is the lessee are comprised of real estate for branches and office space with terms extending through 2035.
-All of our leases are classified as operating leases, and therefore, were previously not recognized on the Company's consolidated balance sheet.
+Substantially all of the leases in which the Company is the lessee are comprised of real estate for branches and office space with terms extending through 2044.
+All of our leases are classified as operating leases.
 With the adoption of Topic 842, operating lease agreements are required to be recognized on the consolidated balance sheet as a right-of-use ("ROU") asset and a corresponding lease liability.